‘By Monday’ never seemed so far away after Senate fails to advance coronavirus stimulus package

 The current Senate breakdown is 53 Republicans and 47 senators who caucus with the Democrats.
 The procedural vote required 60 yeas to overcome a filibuster.

 But lacking sign-off by Senate Democrats - to say nothing of House Speaker Nancy Pelosi (D-CA) - the procedural vote garnered only 47 yeas.
 McConnell was for advancing the plan.
 But the Kentucky Republican changed his vote at the end.
 Senate rules allow a senator to call for a re-vote if they cast their ballot on the prevailing side of the issue – in this instance, the nays.
 So even though McConnell was for it, he strategically switched his vote so he could ask for another vote.
-Late Sunday night, McConnell locked in that re-vote for 9:45 am et Monday “15 minutes after the markets open.”
+Late Sunday night, there was no vote scheduled.

 It’s unclear how fast the sides can forge an agreement – if at all.
 But it didn’t take an exercise in Euclidian Geometry to see that the procedural vote was going to fail on Sunday afternoon.
 Sen. Rand Paul (R-KY) announced he tested positive for coronavirus before the vote.
 Two other GOPers were already self-quarantining.
 Sens.
 Mike Lee (R-UT) and Mitt Romney (R-UT) announced they would quarantine since they had exposure to Paul.